ministryofjustice/fala/docs/virtual-env.md

 python manage.py compilemessages -l cy -i locale -i venv
 ```

-Django will use the `django.mo` file to display your application in Welsh when the user's language preference is set to Welsh.
+Django will use the `django.mo` file to display translations.